Menu

 What Purpose Does Oil Serve in a Vehicle?

-Oil is like the “blood” of a car’s engine, and how long would we last without blood pumping through our bodies?
+Oil is like the “blood” of a car’s engine.
+How long would we last without blood pumping through our bodies?

-Your car’s oil also acts as an important heat transfer mechanism — absorbing heat and moving it away from the engine’s moving parts.
-As the oil is recirculated it cools by the time it is delivered back to the internal parts of the engine.
+Your car’s oil also acts as an important heat transfer mechanism—absorbing heat and moving it away from the engine’s moving parts.
+As the oil is recirculated, it cools by the time it returns to the internal parts of the engine.

 What Happens When a Car’s Oil Gets Old?